ADITISAHU1611/mindsproject/README.md

 The Elevator System uses a PostgreSQL database to store the elevator and request data.
 The primary models are `Elevator` and `Request`, with a one-to-many relationship where an elevator can have multiple requests.
 The `Elevator` model includes fields such as `current_floor`, `current_direction`, `is_operational`, and `is_open`, while the `Request` model includes fields such as `elevator`, `floor`, and `status`.

+# API’s required:
+1. Initialise the elevator system to create ‘n’ elevators in the system
+2. Fetch all requests for a given elevator
+3. Fetch the next destination floor for a given elevator
+4. Fetch if the elevator is moving up or down currently
+5. Saves user requests to the list of requests for a elevator
+6. Mark an elevator as not working or in maintenance
+7. Open/close the door.
+8.
 ## API Contracts

 The Elevator System exposes the following APIs: